Our Official Doggie Policy

 1. Confirmed rental guests have to fill out the following form (see below) for a single dog request (additional dogs require an additional form).

-3. We'll provide additional dog/ house instructions in your welcome packet that greets you on the front hall table upon your arrival.
+3. We'll also provide additional dog/ house instructions in your welcome packet that greets you on the front hall table upon your arrival.